Why Lyme Patients Delay Care

 Delayed Diagnosis

 Patients often delay seeking help because they’re unsure whether their symptoms are “real enough” to warrant a visit to the doctor.
-In one study, more than 60% of Lyme patients said they feared being dismissed or labeled as anxious if they brought up Lyme disease or persistent symptoms after being treated for Lyme.

-And, even when testing is done, false-negative results can give clinicians a false sense of reassurance that Lyme is not the problem.
+And even when testing is done, false-negative results can give clinicians a false sense of reassurance that Lyme is not the problem.
 This can leave patients feeling dismissed and unheard.

 Barriers of Cost, Time & Access

-1. Long waitlists for Lyme-literate practitioners (often months)
+- Long waitlists for experienced Lyme practitioners

-2. Travel costs and lost income for out-of-state evaluations
+- Travel costs and lost income for out-of-state evaluations

-3. Out-of-pocket expenses for specialty labs or medications not covered by insurance
+- Out-of-pocket expenses for specialty labs or medications not covered by insurance

 Emotional Reasons

 Delayed care isn’t just logistical—it’s deeply emotional.
 Many Lyme patients carry medical trauma from prior dismissals, gaslighting, or misdiagnosis.
-Others fear being labeled “difficult” for asking too many questions.

 For some, the fear of hearing “it’s all in your head” outweighs the fear of being sick.